aalvarez11/jobify/README.md

 ## 11. Stats - Setup

 - create controller
-- setup route and thunder client
+- setup route and preview with thunder client
 - install/setup dayjs on the server

 jobController.js